alexrvandam/DINOSAR/README.md

 bidirectional → symmetric A→B and B→A best matches.
 topk_mean → average of top-k similarities per patch (set --topk).

+![Allosaurus](logo/allosaurus_ubahn_naturkund.jpg)
+![DINOSAR logo](logo/DINOSAR_logo.png)

-## Citations
+## Cite
 If you find this code useful please you cite this github page!
 You must also cite:

-![Allosaurus](logo/allosaurus_ubahn_naturkund.jpg)
-![DINOSAR logo](logo/DINOSAR_logo.png)

 ## License